-As detailed in note 2) (b) to these financial statements, the Directors have assessed the impact of the Covid-19 global pandemic on the Company and consider that the Company has adequate financial resources and believe that the Company has adopted appropriate measures to ensure that it can continue in operational existence for the foreseeable future in line with the going concern period detailed in note 2 (b).
-As such the Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.
+As detailed in note 2) (b) to these financial statements, the Directors have considered the external factors affecting the results of the Company and used a range of scenarios based thereon to assess the adequacy of the Company's financial resources to continue in operational existence up until 30 June 2025.
+Based on this assessment the Directors are satisfied that it is appropriate to prepare the financial statements on a going concern basis.